alfa5xx/my-CNN-model/README.md

 In the b.sumocfg  , there is a section that is related to required files location such as  b.sumocfg. b.net.xml and b.rou.xml .

-after set these files location in the b.sumocfg file we are able t run the simulation.
+after set these files location in the b.sumocfg file we are able to run the simulation.

 -